eeshaan89/eeshaan89/README.md

 The purpose of this space is to build a portfolio of independent repos that could have a not-for-profit contribution to the scientific community.
 I wish to build solutions that are within the functional area of operations research / data science.
 There will be no restrictions on the area of application, as long as the solution is truly non-profit & for the sole purpose of knowledge sharing!

-- 🔭 I’m currently working on: _**supply chain optimization in the context of humanitarian operations**_
+- 🔭 I’m currently working on: _**supply chain optimization in the context of humanitarian operations ; swing trading recommender systems**_
 - 🌱 I’m currently learning: _**data science**_
 - 👯 I’m looking to collaborate on: _**open-source ERPs & WMSs that serve small businesses**_
 - 🤔 I’m looking for help with: _**nothing at the moment**_